DataVisHub/gojs-course/lessons/lesson-03-link-templates.md

 # Link Templates

 ## Intro
-Previously, we've learned how to customize the appearance of a diagram node.
+In the previous lesson, we learned how to customize the appearance of a diagram node.
 During this lesson, we'll customize links.

 ## What you'll learn
-* How to create a custom look of the diagram link
+* How to create a custom look of a diagram link
 * How to add and style arrowheads
 * How to add, style, and bind link labels

 ## GoJS Link Templates Structure

-Similar to node templates, link templates must be defined starting with `go.Link` declaration.
+Similar to node templates, link templates must be defined starting with the `go.Link` declaration.
 We've already defined a basic template during the first lesson.

 ``` javascript
 //link-template.ts